FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/appendix.md

 MySQL checks gather metrics from a MySQL database server.
 The metrics are related to the server status variables of MySQL.

-The agent installer automatically configures the MySQL checks.
 As a prerequisite, you need to find out the MySQL password credentials stored in `/root/.my.cnf` file inside the galera-bundle-podman container.

 Run following commands:
 ```